Loopring/protocols/packages/loopring_v3/DESIGN.md

 Note that we can **directly support ETH** for trading, no need to wrap it in WETH when using offchain balances.

-We also store the deposit information onchain so users can withdraw these deposited balances in withdrawal mode when they are were not yet added in the Accounts Merkel tree.
+We also store the deposit information onchain so users can withdraw these deposited balances in withdrawal mode when they are were not yet added in the Accounts merkle tree.

 See [here](#depositwithdraw-block-handling) how blocks are handled.